craddm/craddm.github.io_old/_posts/2016-09-17-ERP-Visualization-Part-1.md

 ![plot of chunk indivNoGroup](/figure/source/2016-09-17-ERP-Visualization-Part-1/indivNoGroup-1.png)

-Maybe a little better, but I'm struggling to differentiate lines form different conditions.
+Maybe a little better, but I'm struggling to differentiate lines from different conditions.
 Let's split the plot by condition to try to make things a little more readable.

 ```r